A physician referral is required.

 A: Most families complete the program within 6 months, but we individualize New Impact to meet each family’s needs.
 Patients who are interested in surgical weight management may be followed for a longer period of time.

 A: All patients receive a comprehensive medical evaluation at their initial visit.
-A psychological consultation can be scheduled for families who need those services.
 The New Impact treatment phase varies in length and services depending on individual needs, but families typically complete the program in 6 months.
 You will meet with the New Impact dietitian for up to 6 visits and a YMCA wellness coach for 4-5 visits.
 You will follow up with our physicians as needed after the initial consultation.
 Healthy goals will be individualized for your child and family.

 A: Yes.
 A physician referral is required.